Due to a decrease in COVID-19 cases, Nevada ended its “statewide pause” and relaxed some restrictions. Starting on March 15, restrictions include:

 - Wearing a mask at all times, both inside and outside, when around people who are not part of your immediate household.

-• Restaurants and bars operating at 25 percent occupancy with strict social distancing.
-No more than four patrons per table; masks worn unless actively eating or drinking; and reservations required at establishments that serve food (no walk-ins).
+- Restaurants and bars operating at 50 percent occupancy, with strict social distancing.
+No more than six patrons per table; masks worn unless actively eating or drinking.
+Reservations are no longer required.

-• Public gatherings limited to 50 people or 25 percent of fire code capacity, whichever is less.
+- Public gatherings will return to the pre-pause restriction of 250 people, or 50 percent capacity, whichever is less.

-When Las Vegas’ nonessential businesses closed their doors in mid-March to help curb the spread of coronavirus, it was the first time the world-famous, neon-lit Strip was shut down since President John F. Kennedy’s funeral in 1963.
-The usual 24/7 tide of tourists and traffic jams was replaced by a smattering of pedestrians and local families on bicycles, and LED marquees offered well-wishes to the community rather than flashing ads for blockbuster shows and other Sin City excitement.
+When Las Vegas’ nonessential businesses closed their doors last March to help curb the spread of coronavirus, it was the first time the world-famous, neon-lit Strip had shut down since President John F. Kennedy’s funeral in 1963.
+The usual 24-7 tide of tourists and traffic jams was replaced by a smattering of pedestrians and families on bicycles, and LED marquees offered well-wishes to the community rather than flashing ads for blockbuster shows and other Sin City excitement.

-Here’s a snapshot of other changes visitors are finding in Vegas this winter.
+Here’s a snapshot of the other changes visitors are finding in Vegas this season.